 - T-cell acute lymphoblastic leukaemia (T-ALL)

 What is myelofibrosis (MF)?

-MF is a myeloproliferative neoplasm where your bone marrow is overactive and then develops scar tissue (known as fibrosis).
+In MF, your bone marrow is overactive and then develops scar tissue (known as fibrosis).
 The scar tissue builds up inside your bone marrow and blood cells can’t develop properly.

 The spleen may also become enlarged, as it ‘holds on’ to red blood cells instead of releasing them into the blood.

 People who have no history of problems with their bone marrow can get MF.
 This is known as primary myelofibrosis (PMF).
 Secondary MF is where the condition develops as a result of other blood cancers such as polycythaemia vera (PV) and essential thrombocythaemia (ET).